sardinelife/artificial-quartet/README.md

 A suitable staging for the play would be a video chat.
 Staging options could use a custom background for each actor.
 These could be computer-generated images, such as those found on www.artbreeder.com: a fantastic tool for combining images based on their essential qualities (and others).
 One can do such things as take a photo of a mosque, combine it with a photo of a church, and then tweak it by adding more jellyfish qualities to it, increasing the jellyfish-ness.
 Or the mosquito net-ishness of it.

-A few samples are included for consideration on the github page for this project.
+A few samples are included for consideration on this page.

 Made using: